M4tt1-Coder/RockPaperScissors_Rust/README.md

 ## Credits

-First I have to say I build that simple game alone as a side project so it's free for every via license!
+First I have to say, I build that simple game alone as a side project so it's free for everyone via license!
 An idea for this project came from @hoss-green, thanks for the support my man!

 The best help was the documentation of egui and eframe on github and the rust website for public crates.